kudko/py-algs/README.md

 ## Week 2

 Week 2 continues the introduction to divide-and-conquer paradigm and introduces a new sorting algorithm, quick sort.
 We saw how performance of this algorithm can vary based on the selection of a pivot element - the element that is used as a separation point for left and right parts of the input unsorted array.
-Following the lecture notes I have implemented a quick sort algorithm with a possibility to select a pivot element as one from the three available options:
+Following the lecture notes I have implemented:
+  1. A quick sort algorithm with user-defined pivot element selection procedure as one of the three available options:
     1. The first element of the input array
     2. The last element
     3. The median element

 The median element is selected as follows.
 First we pick three elements from the input array: the very first, the very last and the middle element.
 Then we sort them in the ascending order and select a median from this sorted array.
 This element is then used as the pivot element to sort the original input array around.
 Such procedure, even though requires a bit of extra work, allows for a significant speed improvements on input arrays that are nearly sorted or reverse sorted.